kevynchen/learngit/readme.txt

-Git is a version ctrol system.
+Git is a distributed version ctrol system.
 Git is free software.